Ángel Hernández (umpire): Incidents

 In 1998, Hernández was behind the plate for a game between the New York Mets and the Atlanta Braves the day before the All-Star break.
 In the 11th inning, Braves runner Michael Tucker tagged up on a fly ball to left.
 Hernández ruled Tucker safe, but replays showed the throw to catcher Mike Piazza beat Tucker, and that Tucker had never touched home plate.
 After the game, Piazza said the call was the worst he had ever seen in his baseball career.
 Other Mets opined that Hernández may have been in a hurry to get the game over with so they could all start their break.

 On August 7, 2001, Hernández was the home plate umpire for a game between the Chicago Cubs and the Colorado Rockies at Wrigley Field.
 In the bottom of the 6th inning, Hernández controversially called Cubs infielder Ron Coomer out at the plate.
 Former Chicago Bears defensive tackle Steve McMichael, who was visiting the Cubs television booth and who was the guest singer for Take Me Out to the Ball Game during the seventh-inning stretch, told those in attendance over the PA system that he would "have some speaks" with Hernández after the game, presumably because of Hernández's call against Coomer.
-A visibly angry Hernández was shown on camera glaring at McMichael from the field.
+A visibly angry Hernández was shown on camera glaring at McMichael from the field, muttering "son of a bitch."
 McMichael was subsequently ejected from the ballpark; it was initially thought that Hernández had ordered the ejection.
 It later emerged that crew chief Randy Marsh had ordered the ejection, threatening to stop the game unless McMichael was removed from the ballpark.
 Later, the umpires received an apology from then-Cubs general manager Andy MacPhail for McMichael's conduct.

 On July 17, 2006, when Hernández served as the third-base umpire for a game between the Dodgers and Diamondbacks, he ejected Dodgers' first-base coach Mariano Duncan.
 When Duncan came out of the dugout to argue the ejection, he tossed his cap to the ground in anger.
 After Duncan was removed from the field, Hernández picked up the cap and tossed it to a fan in the stands.
 The next day, Duncan taped his cap to his head before delivering the Dodgers' lineup to the umpires.
 Duncan was suspended for two games and fined by Major League Baseball as a result of the incident.